-NB: Students who wish to apply for a grant should read the advice below before competing the relevant form (available here).
-They should also ensure that they have contacted their tutor BEFORE submitting the form.
+NB: Students who wish to apply for a grant should read the advice below before completing the relevant form (available here).
+They should also ensure that they have contacted their Tutor BEFORE submitting the form.

 Types of Grant and Scholarship

 - Hardship Grants

 - Language Learning Grants

 - Sports Grants

 - Study Grants